Hirazuku/my-movie-browser-react/README.md

 This app was built for searching films and information about them.
 You can check actors, cast etc.

+On this project we were working in a group of 3 people using Srum, Trello and Figma, so we are now better at working in teams.

 ## Used Technologies:
 - Html
 - JSX